rgarth/kudos-krab/SLACK_SETUP.md

    @Kudos Krab
    ```

-3. Check the leaderboard:
+3. Check the leaderboard (channel-specific):
    ```
    /kk leaderboard
    ```

-4. Check your stats:
+4. Check your stats (channel-specific):
    ```
    /kk stats
    ```

+5. Test multi-channel functionality:
+   - Send kudos in #general
+   - Send kudos in #engineering
+   - Check that leaderboards and stats are different in each channel

 ## Troubleshooting